 Center for Human Reproduction also accepts embryos created and stored at other centers for donation.
 If you wish to donate embryos, please contact us.

 Available Embryos for Recipients

-CHR's Embryo Donation Program utilizes embryos donated anonymously by infertile patients/couples for such a purpose.
-The availability of embryos is usually limited and embryo donation does not offer the wide variety of choices that egg donation and sperm donation allows.
+CHR's embryo donation program utilizes embryos donated anonymously by infertility patients/couples to help other infertility patients conceive.
+The availability of embryos is usually limited and embryo donation does not offer the wide variety of choices that egg donation and sperm donation can.